tris/youtube_exporter/README.md

 ## Usage

-### Video Metrics
+### Video metrics

-To scrape metrics for a specific YouTube video, make a request to `/scrape` with the video ID:
+To scrape metrics for a specific video, make a request to `/scrape` with the video ID:

 ```bash
 curl "http://localhost:9473/scrape?v=..."